 When it comes to the lemon law in California, there are a few particulars you need to be familiar with if you hope to successfully file a claim against your car’s manufacturer.
-One of the more important things you need to know is the actual requirements of the lemon law — the criteria you have to meet in order to rightfully declare your car a lemon.
-The other is the California lemon law time limit, or the lemon law statute of limitations.
+One of the more important things you need to know is the lemon law time limit or the lemon law statute of limitations.

 What is the California Lemon Law Time Limit?

 First things first.
-The time limit for pursuing a case — more precisely known as the California lemon law statute of limitations — is four years.
-This time limit puts restrictions on consumers and prevents them from filing a case on a lemon car they’ve been driving and getting use out of for 10 or 20 years.
+The California lemon law time limit for pursuing a case — more precisely known as the lemon law statute of limitations — is four years.
+This California lemon law time limit puts restrictions on consumers and prevents them from filing a case on a lemon car they’ve been driving and getting used out of for 10 or 20 years.

 Why File a Lemon Law Claim Sooner Than Later?